|Screen Capture of my blog post on Hotcourses Malaysia :)|

-- Please do not edit my notes or take away the credits as these notes are self made, with relentless hard work.
-I spent a lot of time doing and re-typing it :)
+- Please do not edit my notes or take away the credits/watermark as these notes are prepared, written and compiled by me.
+I spent a lot of time on it :)

-- Please, if this blog helps you, do spread it out to others, to anybody who are in need.
-Tell them about it so that my notes aren't wasted.
+- If this blog helps you, do spread it out to others, especially those in need.
+Share the notes/knowledge so that the notes I made won't be wasted.

--If you see any flaws in my work, send me an email/ tell me directly in the c-box so that I can edit the notes and upload a better one.
+-If you spot any flaws in my work, feel free to send me an email/ inform me directly in the c-box so that I can edit the notes and upload a better version.
 If you have anything to add, do tell me too!
 If you have a link that you think it's useful, do share it with me and others in the chatbox.

 Thanks for reading and enjoy learning :)

 Refer to the sidebar for easy excess to notes, interactive books, tips and videos.

 I hope it's not too late for me to recommend good websites for you this year :D

 Today I would like to highlight 2 special educational websites: